alackles/CMSC-140-FS-22/_pages/guides/gh-repo.md

 If you have any problems with this walkthrough, please don't hesitate to ask!

-Note that **some of you may have gotten through Steps 1-x in class**.
-You don't need to repeat these.

 ## Steps to Sync

 ### Step 1: Initializing your Local Repository